libregraphicsmeeting/state-of-lg-2019/gimp/gimp.md

 Since releasing GIMP 2.10.0 at the previous Libre Graphics Meeting, the project started including new features in stable releases.
 Some of the highlights are:

 - Initial support for DDS and HEIF images
-- New filters: _Spherize_, _Recursive Transform_, _Little Planet_, _Long Shadow_
+- New filters
 - Numeric input and cusp nodes support in the _Curves_ filter
 - Performance improvements all over the program, including painting
+- Line art detection in the Bucket Fill tool for comic artists
 - Vertical text support and asynchronous fonts loading
 - Simple horizon straightening
-- 32-bit parametric brushes
-- Easier brush and pattern creation workflow
-- Line art detection in the Bucket Fill tool for comic artists
-- CIE xyY support in color readouts (Color Picker and Sample Points)
 - Various usability improvements in transformation tools
-- _Sample Merged_ option added to the _Heal_ tool and fixed in the _Clone_ tool
+- _Sample Merged_ option added to the _Heal_ tool
 - On-canvas layer selection
 - Better user experience on macOS, including signed binaries